Ahmad Al-Harahsha

-Ahmad Al-Harahsha (أحمد الحراحشة; born 12 May 2003) is a Jordanian professional footballer who plays as a striker for Jordanian Pro League club Al-Wehdat and Jordan U-23.
+Ahmad Al-Harahsha (أحمد الحراحشة; born 12 May 2003) is a Jordanian professional footballer who plays as a forward for Jordanian Pro League club Al-Jazeera.

 Club career

 Moghayer Al-Sarhan

 Al-Harahsha started playing with Moghayer Al-Sarhan since at least their inaugural Jordanian Pro League season.

 On 6 August 2024, Al-Harahsha's contract was renewed by the club, alongside various locally-based players.

 Al-Harahsha was noted for having a distinguished 2024–25 Jordanian Pro League season for Moghayer Al-Sarhan, being among the main contributors to the club.
 However, upon the club's relegation and the financial struggles that the club had faced, Al-Harahsha sought a move elsewhere.

 Al-Wehdat

 On 17 June 2025, Al-Harahsha joined Al-Wehdat on a two-season contract.

+Al-Jazeera

+On 2 September 2026, Al-Harahsha joined Al-Jazeera as a free agent.
+Three days later, Al-Harahsha had a standout performance during the opening day of the 2026–27 Jordanian Pro League season against defending champions Al-Hussein, scoring a hat-trick and assiting an additional goal in their 5–0 win.

 International career

 On 15 May 2025, Al-Harahsha was called up to the Jordan U23 team for a training camp held in Tunisia.